-Reducing the amount of times we wash our clothes helps.
-Yes clothes need to be washed when they are dirty, but if my household is anything to go by, clothes end up in the laundry basket when all they actually need is airing on the washing line.
-A 'Guppy Bag' or 'Guppy Friend' can help capture the microfibers in your washing machine, preventing them entering the water system.
+Reducing the number of times we wash our clothes helps.
+Yes, clothes need to be washed when they are dirty, but if my household is anything to go by, clothes end up in the laundry basket when all they need is airing on the washing line.
+A 'Guppy Bag' or 'Guppy Friend' can help capture the microfibers in your washing machine, preventing them from entering the water system.
 Use as short a wash time as possible.
 The longer your wash cycle, the more clothing fibers break.
-Use your washing line rather than tumble dryer.
+Use your washing line rather than a tumble dryer.

 Do we need so many clothes?